Puffed rice: India

+borugulu in Telugu (బొరుగులు).

+It is a staple food in Odisha, West Bengal, Andhra Pradesh, and Telangana.

 It has been made since ancient times using a technique called hot salt frying in which parboiled rice (i.e. steamed and then dried) is puffed by preheated salt.
 Salt is heated in a pan until it is hot enough to pop rice added to it within seconds.
 Parboiled or dried pre-cooked rice is added to the heated contents of the pan and stirred.
 Puffing starts almost immediately and completes in less than a minute and the rice is scooped out by a sieve.

 Puffed rice is an ingredient of bhel puri, a popular Indian chaat (snack).
-It is offered to Hindu gods and goddesses in all poojas in the southern Indian states of Kerala and Tamil Nadu.
-Pilgrims of Sabarimala often pack puffed rice in their Irumudikettu along with jaggery meant to be offered to Lord Ayyappan.
-Tamil saints say that Lord Ganesh loves pori, so it should be offered to him without fail.
-Pori has been mentioned in various Tamil literatures as an offering to Hindu deities.
-Offerings of pori and jaggery made to Vinayagar (Lord Ganesh) are mentioned in the Tiruppugazh, a 15th-century anthology of Tamil religious songs, written by Tamil poet Arunagirinathar.
-In Gujarati cuisine it is called 'Mamra' and are often used to make a dry snack by shallow frying in oil with spices or made into sweet balls using jaggery and ghee.
+It is offered to Hindu gods and goddesses in all pujas in the southern Indian states of Kerala and Tamil Nadu.
+Pilgrims of Sabarimala often pack puffed rice in their travel pouch along with jaggery meant to be offered to Ayyappan.
+Pori has been mentioned in various Tamil texts as an offering to Hindu deities.
+Offerings of pori and jaggery made to Ganesha are mentioned in the Tiruppukal, a 15th-century anthology of Tamil religious songs, written by Tamil poet Arunagirinathar.
+In Gujarati cuisine it is called 'mamra' and is often used to make a dry snack by shallow frying in oil with spices or made into sweet balls using jaggery and ghee.

-In Telangana, as a snack typically given to children, puffed rice or borugulu is made into ball with jaggery sugar syrup or bellam pakam.
+In Telangana, as a snack typically given to children, puffed rice or borugulu is made into a ball with jaggery sugar syrup or bellam pakam.

 In Karnataka, puffed rice is mixed with carrots, tomatoes, spices and coriander leaves to make churumuri, a popular evening snack.

-Under the initiative of Make in India, the Central Government of India decided that mudhi from Odisha would be part Indian traditional food among 12 traditional dishes from different states that would be launched globally.
+Under the initiative of Make in India, the Central Government of India decided that mudhi from Odisha would be part of Indian traditional food among 12 traditional dishes from different states that would be launched globally.

 In Mithila and Bengal area, puffed rice is had with "kachari"-fried potato/onion chops, fried fish or with mutton curry.
 "Jhal-muri" and "Murhi-Bhuja" are also very popular snacks in this area.
-In Madhya Pradesh, this is referred to as Parmal and its very often eaten with Sev as a snack and also used in Bhel.

-In some area it is also known as laai, dishes made from it called sweet laai, laai poha etc.
+In Madhya Pradesh, this is referred to as Parmal and it is very often eaten with Sev as a snack and also used in Bhel.
+In some areas it is also known as laai and dishes made from it are called sweet laai, laai poha etc.

 Bangladesh

-Puffed Rice is a popular snack in Bangladesh.
+Puffed Rice called Muri in Bengali is a popular snack in Bangladesh.
 Mostly used to make Jhalmuri, it is the most common and cheapest snack in Bangladesh.
 They use the same ancient method as India to prepare the puffed rice.
 This snack can be found anywhere in Bangladesh.
 In Old Dhaka, the jhalmuri -wala (Jhalmuri-seller) is still often seen dressed in colourful clothes, wearing anklet bells and calling out to the residents.
 Puffed rice is also mixed with jaggery and shaped into a rounded ball snack called murir moa.